newrelic/nri-snmp/README.md

 $ make
 ```

-The command above executes the tests for the SNMP Integration and builds an executable file named `nri-snmp` under `bin` directory.
+The command above executes the tests for the SNMP integration and builds an executable file named `nri-snmp` under `bin` directory.

 To start the integration, run `nri-snmp`: